mariadb-corporation/MaxScale/Documentation/Filters/Maxrows.md

 #### `max_resultset_rows`

-Specifies the maximum number of rows a resultset can have in order to be returned to the usere.
+Specifies the maximum number of rows a resultset can have in order to be returned to the user.

 If a resultset is larger than this an empty result will be sent instead.

 ```
 max_resultset_rows=1000